soskuthy/gamm_strategies/README.md

 # Evaluating generalised additive mixed modelling strategies for dynamic speech analysis
-Code &amp; analysis for "Evaluating generalised additive mixed modelling strategies for dynamic speech analysis"
+Code &amp; analysis for "Evaluating generalised additive mixed modelling strategies for dynamic speech analysis".

-This github repo contains all the files used for
+The "example_code" folder contains markdown files that exemplify the models tested in the paper.
+The "tutorial" folder contains a markdown tutorial on choosing the right random smooth specification.
+The folders "formants", "pitch" and "simulated" contain config files & data for the simulations; the simulations themselves can be run using the file "gamm_single_iteration.r" from the command line.
+This script runs a single iteration of the simulation, and is designed to be run in parallel on a cluster.
+The main analysis (used to generate the tables and graphs in the paper) is in the "analysis" folder.